bertlandh/bertlandh.github.io/wip.md

 ### Sample Emergency Definitions

-Here are some example definitions of “emergency” we’ve seen businesses use:
+Here are some definitions of “emergency” [Computer Life Support](https://bertlandh.github.io/) uses:

 • A server or service being down